camoverride/camoverride.github.io/_posts/2016-06-06-future-population.md

 {% include map1.html %}

 Population growth can also be considered in relation to other countries.
-Any country with a population that grows more than 145% between 2020 and 2100 will constitute a greater share of the human race.
+Any country with a population that grows more than 145% between 2020 and 2100 will constitute a greater share of the human race than it did in 2020.
 The pie chart below[^3] shows how each region's share of the total human population will change over the next eighty years (population is measured in billions).

 {% include pie1.html %}